 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations.
 The Mezzanine and Junior Reference Tranches will not be allocated Unscheduled Principal on the Reference Obligations unless a target credit enhancement percentage has been satisfied and maintained.
-Unlike securities in a senior/subordinate private label residential mortgagebacked securitization, the principal payments required to be paid by Fannie Mae on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, Fannie Mae will not make principal payments on the Notes based on the amount that was due on such Reference Obligation: instead.
-Fannie Mae will only make principal payments on the Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
-Additionally, the Notes will only receive principal based on Unscheduled Principal upon the satisfaction of the Minimum Credit Enhancement Test and Delinquency Test as described under "Description of the Notes -Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+Unlike securities in a senior/subordinate private label residential mortgagebacked securitization, the principal payments required to be paid by Fannie Mae on the Notes will be based in part on Scheduled Principal that is due and collected on the Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, Fannie Mae will not make principal payments on the Notes based on the amount that was due on such Reference Obligation; instead, Fannie Mae will only make principal payments on the Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
+Any Unscheduled Principal may result in payments to an investor of amounts that would otherwise be distributed over the remaining term of the Reference Obligations.
+Additionally, the Notes will only receive principal based on Unscheduled Principal upon the satisfaction of the Minimum Credit Enhancement Test and Delinquency Test as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.